Adripelechano/MMRA_Mandelbrot_Research/README.md

 ### Current Experiment

-The current implementation performs two main tests.
+The current implementation performs two main tests:

 1. Random baseline: A series of 1,000 observations is generated from a standard Gaussian distribution (np.random.randn(1000)).
 This provides a simple baseline for a memoryless process, for which a Hurst exponent around (H=0.5) is expected.

 2. Empirical market data: Historical SPY data is downloaded using yfinance.

-The analysis:
+Functioning:

-Retrieves daily closing prices.
+  1. Retrieves daily closing prices.
-Converts prices into logarithmic returns.
+  2. Converts prices into logarithmic returns.
-Estimates the Hurst exponent using R/S analysis.
+  3. Estimates the Hurst exponent using R/S analysis.
-Compares the result with the simulated random baseline.
+  4. Compares the result with the simulated random baseline.
-Visualizes the log-log relationship between window size and rescaled range.
+  5. Visualizes the log-log relationship between window size and rescaled range.

-The current empirical sample covers approximately 2023.